utahjohnnymontana/DVD-Rip-Prep/README.md

 #### OUTDIR

 This is the directory that you want the script to use for its output and working directories.
-Default is your home directory (~).
+There is no longer a default setting, due to the complexities of sometimes needing to run the script with sudo.
+Instead, if you have not set the directory, the script will prompt you and exit.

+OUTDIR can also be overridden with the command line switch -o.
+So, "-o /home/johndoe", for example, will use the specified directory for output.

 #### OUTPUTJOIN